cgrindel/renovate_bzlmod_support/design.md

 [multiple Bazel registries].
 It will be configured to use Renovate's `hunt` [registry strategy], searching across the configured registry URLs until the named Bazel module is found.

-The default versioning scheme will be `bazel-module`, as discussed in earlier in the document.
+The default versioning scheme will be `bazel-module`, as discussed earlier in the document.

 <!-- Future Sections